The abstract painter

 How to appreciate abstract painters

-Learn to see
+Learning to see

-“All forms in nature are treated with cylinders, spheres and cones.”
+"All forms in nature are treated with cylinders, spheres, and cones."
 Paul Cézanne.

-Just enjoy the beauty
+Simply enjoy the beauty

-Understand context and meaning
+Understanding the context and meaning

 The artistic movements of abstract painting

-Cubism (around 1907)
+Cubism (circa 1907)

 Cubism is attributed to Georges Braque and Pablo Picasso.